fimbulwint/carAds/README.md

  * I chose to use `int` for the ids.
 In the past I have normally assigned UUIDs on the server side during the creation of a new resource.
 But since the field was marked as
   *required* in the requirements, I decided to leave it to the client to generate them.
  * The JSON of a car advert is of the form:
- * The JSON of a car advert is of the form:
      ```json
          {
            "id": 1,